-What’s on your mind on this Monday morning?
-Are you caffeinated enough yet?
+What’s on your mind on this Monday morning and are you caffeinated enough yet?
 Depending on where you live it may even be time for dinner, bed, or already early Tuesday.

 To get safe and effective stem cell treatments to patients in a responsible, compliant manner you need commercial efforts and that in almost all cases means biotechs.